Alcoholism Dramatically Affects The Family

 The family of an active alcoholic can take steps to protect themselves.
 Here are some things to consider doing to minimize the effects of the affected person.

 - Join a support group, like Al-Anon or Nar-Anon

 - Consider doing an intervention

-Here are some interesting facts about drug and alcohol abuse.
-These statistics might help some people understand they are not alone.
+Here are some interesting facts about alcohol abuse.
+These statistics might help understand they are not alone.

-- 20 million Americans, 1 in every 10 adults, drinks alcohol daily
+- Twenty million Americans, 1 in every ten adults, drink alcohol daily.

-Yes, we are big believers in the power of taking this proven effective step towards facing and addressing the problem, squarely.
-For more information about how to do an intervention, click here Alcohol and drug abuse are life-threatening, debilitating problems.
-We suggest trying to get them help, before it’s too late.
-And the best most effective method is what is known as a family intervention.
+Yes, we are big believers in the power of taking this proven helpful step towards facing and addressing the problem for more information about how to do an intervention.
+Alcohol abuse is a life-threatening, debilitating problem.

 Al-Anon is a support group for people in relationships with addicts or alcoholics.
 Let other people who have been through similar issues and circumstances help you.